StastkaJan/StastkaJan/README.md

 - a little bit of React, Python and Java

 🔭 I’m currently working on ...
-- creating eshop frontend using Vue.js just for fun
+- creating eshop frontend using Vue.js just for fun 😊

 🌱 I’m currently learning ...
-- deepining my knowladge of Vue.js
+- deepening my knowledge of Vue.js

 <!--
 **StastkaJan/StastkaJan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.